Venturer/Archive_Utilities/ArchiveEditor/md/ArchiveUtilities.md

 You can get Minos from: [http://minos.sourceforge.net/history.html](http://minos.sourceforge.net/history.html)

-These files normally have have the extension **.csl** and are based on comma separated variable files.
+These files normally have the extension **.csl** and are based on comma separated variable files.

 The *Archive Utilities* allow you to create and manage these files.
 The archives can be created and updated from the **.edi** contest entry files produced by **Minos**.
 The **.edi** files can also be checked against an archive.